chinnu940701/my_fastapi_project/Readme.md

 Python 3.8 or higher
 Docker (optional for containerization)
 1. Setup Instructions (Running Locally)

 Step 1: Clone the Repository
-bash
 git clone <repository-url>
 cd my_fastapi_project

 Step 2: Install Dependencies
-Create and activate a virtual environment:

-bash
-python -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
+Create and activate a virtual environment: python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate
-Install the required dependencies:

-bash

-pip install -r requirements.txt
+step 3:Install the required dependencies pip install -r requirements.txt

-Step 3: Set up the Database
+Step 4: Set up the Database
 You can use SQLite for local development (which is already configured in the project).
 If you wish to use another database, update the connection string in database.py.

-Step 4: Run the FastAPI Application
+Step 5: Run the FastAPI Application
 Use Uvicorn to run the FastAPI app:

-bash

 uvicorn app.main:app --reload
 You should now see the application running at: